Blink-182 shows (some) maturity at Save Mart Center show

 ▪ Blink-182 played a song in the dark.
 Well, the arena lights were all off, but the place was pretty lit up by cell phones.
 Still, it was cool.

-▪ This could be the first time the headliner stage set-up and production was smaler than the support act.
+▪ This could be the first time the headliner stage setup and production was smaller than the support act.

 ▪ Again, reserved seating seemed to be just a suggestion in my section.

-▪ Note to all bands thinking of using firework pyrotechnics inside the Save Mart Center: DO NOT.
+▪ Note to all bands thinking of using pyrotechnics inside Save Mart Center: DO NOT.
 They are too loud and kinda scary and not as cool as you think.

 Comments